crossplane-contrib/provider-rook/INSTALL.md

 # Building and Installing the Crossplane Rook Stack

-`stack-rook` is composed of a golang project and can be built directly with standard `golang` tools.
+`provider-rook` is composed of a golang project and can be built directly with standard `golang` tools.
 We currently support two different platforms for building:

 * Linux: most modern distros should work although most testing has been done on Ubuntu
 * Mac: macOS 10.6+ is supported